miEsMar/BsaLib/README.md

 3. `Linux Centos Fedora 8.7` - Intel Fortran Compilers (`ifort 2021.10.0-20230609`, `ifx 2023.2.0-20230721`)

-For the Proper Orthogonal Decomposition (POD) problem, two approaches have been tested, for configurations 1 and 3:

-- Linkage to proprietary `Intel MKL` (Math Kernel Libraries)
-- Linkage to [LAPACK](https://www.netlib.org/lapack/) native implementation
-(**NOTE**: from direct source build in configuration 1)

 # <a id="furhter_developments">What's missing?
 Further developments</a>

 Mathematical: